-- 1 year standard manufacturers warranty as in accordance with EU regulations. - 2 year extended Henley warranty will be added if stove warranty is registered online within first 3 months of purchase of your new Henley Boiler Stove
+- 1 year standard manufacturers warranty as in accordance with EU regulations. - · 2 year standard Henley warranty. - 2 year extended Henley warranty will be added if stove warranty is registered online within first 3 months of purchase of your new Henley Boiler Stove